All About Me Teaching Theme

 Here are my top teaching ideas for your classroom theme.
 These cross-curricula activities and resources can provide lessons for a six week block of classroom time.

 There are plenty of worksheets to download too!

 All About Me Teaching Theme Ideas for the Home Corner

 A room in a house

 A toy factory [This is a good one around Xmas time!

 Story books to accompany the teaching theme: All about Me.

-I love starting the topic with a good story.It gets the kids interested and gives you some good ideas for your theme.
+I love starting a topic with a good story.It gets the kids interested and gives you some good ideas for your theme.

 You can buy any of the books in the list above by clicking on the title.
 So, go ahead, click and buy!
 It's as easy as that!